grassrootseconomics/kitabu-chain/README.md

 The `devops` folder contains a Caddy config to use as a reverse proxy to further control access to your validator node's API.

 Replace `.yourdomain` in the `Caddyfile` and point it to your server IP.

+#### 6. Reverse proxy setup

+Replace the missing values in the `.env` file i.e. WS_SECRET and INSTANCE_NAME (To what you want to call your validator).

+Bring it up with:

+`docker-compose up -d` inside the ethstats-client dir